 For many businesses, the festive season turns out to be anything but merry.
-Holiday stress statistics show 54% of employees feel stressed leading up to the holidays.
+Unfortunately, holiday stress statistics show that 54% of employees feel stressed leading up to the holidays.
 And the increased workload the Christmas season creates tops the causes of that stress.

-But check out this good news.
-Adopt these strategies.
-And help you and your team manage the stress of the holiday season.
+In other words, ’tis the season to be stressed.
+The good news is you can adopt these tips below that will help you and your team manage the stress of the holiday season.

 Read this list of tips and tactics.
 They help reduce holiday stress in your business.
 And keep stress low for your team as well.

 With permanent employees booking time off at the same time the company experiences a surge in business, it’s hardly surprising many business owners and employees suffer ‘festive fatigue’ at this time of year.

 One effective way of managing holiday stress is to hire extra helping hands at Christmas.

 Help Alleviate Holiday Stress with a Christmas Party